adamwhurd/cpe301_project1/README.md

 To Run:
-Assemble the circuit (see project_layout.PNG) and upload this file to the Arduino.
+Assemble the circuit (see project_layout.PNG) and upload Final_Project.ino to the Arduino.

 This program was written for the Arduino/AVR Mega 2560.